 Follow the Directions

 Following the directions of the medication is imperative to ensure safety.
 Read all instructions carefully.
-Dispense only the recommended dosage at one time and finish the entire prescription if instructed.
-There may be foods or drinks to avoid while taking the medicine.
-Or the medicine may have to be taken with food or a whole glass of water.
+Dispense only the recommended dosage at prescribed times and finish the entire prescription if instructed to do so.
+There may be foods, drinks, supplements or other drugs to avoid while taking the medicine.
+Certain medications may have to be taken with food or a whole glass of water.

-The average older adult takes five or more prescriptions drugs each day.
+The average older adult takes five or more prescriptions each day.
 In addition, many elderly people take various over-the-counter medications, such as antacids, laxatives or pain-killers, which are often used without informing their physician.
 The drugs may conflict and interact poorly with each other – basically going to war against each other in the body, leading to serious side effects and even life-threatening conditions.